Associate Director of Admissions, DTS-Houston

-BA, International Studies, Baylor University, 2010; ThM, Cross-Cultural Ministries, Dallas Theological Seminary, Current Student
+BA, International Studies, Baylor University, 2010; ThM, Intercultural Ministries, Dallas Theological Seminary, Current Student

 I look forward to hearing from you!
-Please feel free to contact me to schedule a visit and be sure to check out our Day at DTS.
+Please feel free to contact me to schedule a visit and be sure to check out a seminary preview day.
 Let me know how I can best serve you!

 What are your hobbies or outside interests?

-Spending time with my wife, Suzanne, playing guitar, listening to music, traveling, and eating some good food.
+Spending time with my wife, Suzanne, playing guitar, and eating good food

-What made you decide to go to DTS?
+What made you decide to go to DTS-Houston?

 What do you do on your day off?

-My perfect day off would begin with waking up and spending some quality time with the Lord, then going on an excursion to Starbucks and Guitar Center (they’re right next to each other), a date with my wife at Olive Garden and possibly Tapioca Tea House, and conclude with a Bourne movie marathon…and still manage to get all of my studying done for the week, of course.
+My perfect day off would begin with waking up and spending some quality time with the Lord, then going on an excursion to Starbucks and Guitar Center (they’re right next to each other), a date with my wife, and conclude with a movie marathon…and still manage to get all of my studying done for the week, of course.

 What are your favorite foods?